Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Red Butte Garden

-Enjoy an outdoor concert in the heart of a northern Utah botanical garden
+Enjoy an outdoor concert in the heart of a northern Utah botanical garden.

 Scenic view at the Red Butte Garden

-📍 Google Maps | Phone: (801) 585-0556 | Website | Hours: 9 am-5 pm daily | Entrance: $14, adults, $7, children 3-17, Free under 3
+📍 Google Maps | Phone: (801) 585-0556 | Website | Hours: 10 am – 5 pm daily | Entrance: $16 adults, $14 seniors, $8 children 3-17, free under 3

 Enjoy the solitude of the botanical garden, arboretum, and amphitheater at Red Butte Garden just east of Salt Lake City.
-The peaceful atmosphere of the gardens is due to its location at the foot of the Wasatch Mountains and surrounding foothill scenery.
+The peaceful atmosphere of the gardens is due to their location at the foot of the Wasatch Mountains and surrounding foothill scenery.

 Utah Olympic Park

-Winter sports heaven is embodied at this park that was established for the 2002 Olympic Games
+Winter sports heaven is embodied at this park that was established for the 2002 Olympic Games.

 View of skiers at the Utah Olympic Park